ivangalarza98/BaSP-M2023/README.md

-# Become a Software Professional 2023
+# Mega Rocket GYM

+The Mega Rocket GYM project is a gym website that serves as a tool to organize the activities of users, trainers, classes, among other things.

 ## Week 01

-Created figma prototype
+We worked on figma, prototyped all the pages of the site and made the necessary connections.

 ## Week 02
-Created the index.html
+We create the landing page of the site based on the figma, respecting the semantics and structure.

 ## Authors
 -Iván Galarza